 Charles, when you pontificate with such enthusiasm they do not see you.
 They do not see your erudite doubtfulness, that you swing from being elated to depressed in turns.
 They do not see how generous you are in private.
 You should never have told them about her, especially not shortly after your wife died.
 They do not understand it is possible to love two women at once.

 Le Corbusier wrote more than fifty books during his long career, expounding his numerous theories on how people should live, frequently implying the uneducated masses needed to be saved from themselves.
 For a period of eighteen months he worked on urban planning designs for the Vichy government.
 This has caused significant concern to historians recently.
 Was he also a Nazi sympathizer?
-There is no doubt he was an ideologist, but his focus remained firmly on the potential of architecture.
+His focus seemed to remain firmly on the potential of architecture.
 It was always about the building and the buildings ability to provide.
 In some ways his point of view was utopic.
 On housing he said, “what modern man wants is a monk’s cell, well-lit and heated, with a corner from which he can look at the stars”.
 So there exists a dichotomy within this narrative.
 Always striving for a modern, standardised profound simplicity but leaving a little space for the stars, for dreaming and wonder.

 Charles when you told me you “prefer drawing to talking” I didn’t understand.
 But now all of this time has passed, I see what you mean.
 They pore over all of your words, searching for the truth, but they forget you were an architect.
 They are trying to decide if you are still worthy of their adoration.
 Do they not look to your buildings?
 I think it was right of you to say, “drawing is faster and leaves less room for lies”.